California Institute of the Arts: CalArts Extended Studies

 Facilitating Design and Ownership of a State-of-the-Art Website

 As an arts school, it was uniquely important for CalArts Extended Studies to have a website that reflected the technological and artistic innovation embedded in their programming.
-With Destiny One, it became easy for the Extended Studies team to launch a fully responsive, mobile-friendly website where they could define their colors, logos, branding and styling at the touch of a button.
+With Lifelong Learning, it became easy for the Extended Studies team to launch a fully responsive, mobile-friendly website where they could define their colors, logos, branding and styling at the touch of a button.

-“One of the things that we like about Destiny is the ability to control the look and feel of our outwardly facing site,” Barr said.
+“One of the things that we like about Destiny [now Modern Campus Lifelong Learning] is the ability to control the look and feel of our outwardly facing site,” Barr said.
 “The fact that we could, out of the box, create something that was visually pleasing and easily understood was a huge benefit.

 calarts screenshot